 The AFP's contribution to the TPDP directly supports the Australian aid program's objective of helping people overcome poverty by promoting safety and security through improved operational effectiveness of Pacific police.

 In 2001, Government of Vanuatu requested assistance from the Australian government to improve the capabilities of the Vanuatu Police Force (VPF).
 Work commenced the following year and continued in varying capacity up until February 2011 when the Vanuatu Australia Police Project (VAPP) was formed.
-The VAPP is fully funded by GoA Overseas Development Aid funds through AusAID, and utilises the technical expertise from the AFP, in the form of Advisors.
+The VAPP is fully funded by GoA Official Development Assistance funds through AusAID, and utilises the technical expertise from the AFP, in the form of Advisors.
 The VAPP continues its support for law enforcement capacity building initiatives, focusing on the recruit training and professionalism of the VPF, infrastructure, workforce renewal and improvement to internal governance.
-A new project design will commence in late 2013, which will extend the VAPP post 31 December 2013.

 Papua New Guinea